-Student is absent on the day of assessment task and the task is not submitted or completed on time.
-Illness or misadventure impactscompletion of task.
-(Hand-in or in-class task) Task is submitted late due to illnessor misadventure.
-(Student present on due date) 1 Student should speak to the teacher or head teacher of the course on the first day they 1.
+Student is absent on the day of assessment task and the task is not submitted or completed on time. sessment task and the task is not impacts completion of task.
+Task is submitted late due to illnessor misadventure.
+(Student present on due date) Student should speak to the teacher or head teacher of the course on the first day they 1.
 Submit whatever has been completed by the due date or attempt the in-class task on 1.
-See the teacher or head teacherof the course ASAP. return to school. thedate, where possible.
+See the teacher or head teacher of the course ASAP. return to school. thedate, where possible.
 2. Late submission should be avoided.
-It is always best to 2 Student should be prepared to complete or submit the task (or a substitute task if deemed) on the first day they return to school or 2.
-Student is to speak to the teacher/ head teacher of the course and inform them of theillness/misadventure. submit the task on-time wherepossible, even if it is not fully completed. the first day the student is not covered by the Medical Certificate.
+It is always best to Student should be prepared to complete or submit the task (or a substitute task if deemed) on the first day they return to school or 2.
+Student is to speak to the teacher/ head teacher of the course and inform them of theillness/misadventure. submit the task on-time where possible, even if it is not fully completed. the first day the student is not covered by the Medical Certificate.
 3. Illness/Misadventure Appeal Application is to be completed 3.
-Illness/Misadventure Appeal Application is to be completed and submitted to the class 3 8.
-Illness/Misadventure Appeal Application is to be completed and submitted to the class teacher or head teacher within two days of returning to school.
+Illness/Misadventure Appeal Application is to be completed and submitted to the class Illness/Misadventure Appeal Application is to be completed and submitted to the class teacher or head teacher within two days of returning to school.
 Supporting documentation is to be provided. and submitted to the class teacher or head teacher within two days of the task date.
 Supporting documentation is to be provided. teacher or head teacher within two days.
 Supporting documentation is to be provided.